Stefanowhb/bytey/README.md

 }
 ```
 Keep in mind that all the fields inside the struct or enum **must** implement the trait as well, else you will get an error.

-# Changelog

-- **0.3.0**
-  - Added derive macros for the ByteBufferWrite and ByteBufferRead traits

-- **0.2.0**
-  - Added feature-gated Bincode support
-  - Added Clone trait to ByteBuffer
-  - Added truncate method to ByteBuffer

 # Contributing
 Feel free to contribute by sending pull requests.
 For major changes or if you have an idea that could help improve Bytey, please open an issue!